 (b) Qualified respondents, including but not limited to certified historically underrepresented businesses, are not able or are unwilling to respond to formal procurement; or

 (7) Exempt.
-The University need not follow, regardless of value, a Competitive Process when seeking or acquiring or paying for the following goods and services:
+The University need not follow, regardless of value, a Competitive Process when seeking, acquiring, or paying for the goods and services listed in this section.
+An exemption under federal law may also be required in order to forego a Competitive Process.

 (a) Educational services that relate directly to the instruction of University students.